 A lot of Americans have little or no courtroom experience.
 Many people are only familiar with its portrayal in the movies.
 Court systems tend to be extremely complicated and quite intimidating for the average person.
 The formality, the strictness, the rigid procedures, and the complex rules are enough to make people want to avoid court altogether.

 Luckily, there are alternative dispute resolution techniques that can help many people in legal situations avoid the courtroom.
 Of course, sometimes trial is necessary – and our attorneys are always ready for trial.
 But quite often, the simpler and more effective avenue is arbitration or mediation.
-Our mediator in Germantown offer their services for a wide variety of legal matters.
+Our mediators, Kevin Snider and Gail Horner, in Germantown offer their services for a wide variety of legal matters.

 Our alternative dispute resolution team in Germantown is capable of assisting you with matters such as: